Edw590/VISOR---Android-Version-Assistant/README.md

 ## For developers
 ### - Compile the app
-I'm not sure if other IDEs other than Android Studio can be used to compile an Android app, but that's the one I used.
+- I'm not sure if other IDEs other than Android Studio can be used to compile an Android app, but that's the one I used.
 So if you want, use it too.
-Also, to be able to compile this app, you'll need hidden/internal APIs available on Android Studio, or it will throw errors.
+- Also, to be able to compile this app, you'll need hidden/internal APIs available on Android Studio, or it will throw errors.
 I decided to compile this app with those libraries since they allow some interesting and useful things to be used here.
 Have a look here to download and install those libraries: https://github.com/anggrayudi/android-hidden-api.
+- Another thing needed to run the app without signing it with my certificate is to go to UtilsServices and comment the signature check on startMainService().
+- I have also private constants and stuff used on the app (for example MAC addresses, or might have phone numbers).
+In that case those things should be replaced when compiling the app.

+Now a small explanation of the app structure:
+- All modules are inside the Modules folder.
+Each module has a folder of its own and all directly related things to it should be on that folder.
+- All utility methods are inside classes started with "Utils".
+All main utilities are on GlobalUtils.
+Other utilities may be one specific packages of modules or other things (depending if the utilities are for global app usage or only for that specific package).
+- The main broadcast receivers are on BroadcastRecvs package.
+I say "main" because other broadcast receivers may be anywhere else on the app code.
+For example inside classes, like on Speech2 or on MainSrv.
+- The HiddenMethods would be used if I had not discovered about a static way of getting Context.
+I'm keeping it in case I need it again.

 ## About
 ### - Roadmap